Iowa's Christian conservatives follow their faith when voting, and some say it leads them to Trump

 “I look at it from a Christian perspective,” he said.
 “I expect them to look at it from a Christian perspective.
 What does God say of us?”

-The First Church of God on Monday will host a Trump campaign event featuring Arkansas Gov. Sarah Huckabee Sanders, Trump’s former press secretary, and her father, former Arkansas Gov. Mike Huckabee, a Baptist minister and former presidential candidate, for what’s billed as a Team Trump Iowa Faith Tour.
+Before weather forced a postponement, the First Church of God on Monday was supposed to host a Trump campaign event featuring Arkansas Gov. Sarah Huckabee Sanders, Trump’s former press secretary, and her father, former Arkansas Gov. Mike Huckabee, a Baptist minister and former presidential candidate, as part of what’s billed as a Team Trump Iowa Faith Tour.

 Trump, who has a commanding polling lead in Iowa, has been emphasizing his endorsements from faith leaders and success in seating three Supreme Court justices who voted to overturn the Roe v.
 Wade decision that protected abortion rights nationwide.
 The former president, however, has faced some pushback from conservatives for failing to endorse national abortion restrictions.